Updated April 2021.

 - Strains, Sprains and Material Handling Safety Tips for Employers and Workers — OSHA’s Alliance Program

 - Simple Solutions, Ergonomics for Construction Workers — CDC

 Prolonged exposure to high noise levels can cause hearing damage.
-Exploring “when loud is too loud” can help educate your workers about noises that are loud enough to be considered an occupational hazard.
-You should also cover what personal protective equipment can help reduce the risk of inner ear injury can be beneficial as well.
+Exploring this topic can help educate your workers about noises that are loud enough to be considered an occupational hazard.
+Covering what personal protective equipment can help reduce the risk of inner ear injury can be beneficial as well.

 - Noise in Construction — EHS Today

 Need some more ideas on how to give your safety culture a boost?
 Check out our article on Simple Safety Solutions.